kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 By analogy, in highly constrained engineered plasmas, surface geometry strongly influences the accessible microstate manifold, making boundary design a practical thermodynamic instrument even if full gravitational holography is not invoked.
 For a fusion plasma confined within engineered boundaries, the accessible phase space can be viewed as bounded by surface geometry rather than bulk volume alone.

+Confinement geometry determines the allowed electromagnetic, acoustic, and density modes of the plasma.
+Because each mode corresponds to a collection of microstates, restricting these modes reduces the accessible phase-space volume.
+In this sense, geometry acts as an informational operator: it removes entire families of microstates, creating the negative $\partial I/\partial V$ term needed for informational pressure.

 Boundary geometry therefore becomes a thermodynamic instrument.
 Changing the shape or symmetry of the confining surface alters which microstates remain accessible to the plasma, directly modifying the system's informational capacity.

 ### Informational Pressure